Yrrieth/Spritesheet-engine/README.md

 ### [UPDATE 01/01/2019]

-This version can only used this image :
+This version can only use this image :

 (![Image of blob](http://2.bp.blogspot.com/--Vr6-kWHp0s/TorCoWHvu5I/AAAAAAAAAII/PpPQ2azjKeI/s1600/Blob_Walk.png)